Calcitriol: Names

 Calcitriol refers specifically to 1,25-dihydroxycholecalciferol.
 Because cholecalciferol already has one hydroxyl group, only two (1,25) are further specified in this nomenclature, but in fact there are three (1,3,25-triol), as indicated by the name calcitriol.
 The 1-hydroxy group is in the alpha position, and this may be specified in the name, for instance in the abbreviation 1α,25-(OH)_{2}D_{3}.
+It is also known as cholecalcitriol to emphasize its derivation from vitamin D_{3}.

 Calcitriol is, strictly, the 1-hydroxylation product of calcifediol (25-OH vitamin D_{3}), derived from cholecalciferol (vitamin D_{3}), rather than the product of hydroxylations of ergocalciferol (vitamin D_{2}).
 1α,25-Dihydroxyergocalciferol (ercalcitriol) should be used for the vitamin D_{2} product.
 However, the terminology of 1,25-dihydroxyvitamin D, or 1,25(OH)_{2}D, is often used to refer to both types of active forms of vitamin D. Indeed, both bind to the vitamin D receptor and produce biological effects.
 In clinical use, the differences are unlikely to have major importance.

 Calcitriol is marketed as a pharmaceutical for medical use under various brand names including Rocaltrol (Roche), Calcijex (Abbott), Decostriol (Mibe, Jesalis), Vectical (Galderma), and Rolsical (Sun Pharma).